Jindal Global Law School Admissions 2026

 You may also check -

-Along with the exam pattern, candidates must be well-versed in the syllabus of CLAT UG 2026.
-The syllabus of CLAT 2026 will comprise important topics and subjects that will be covered in the exam.
-The detailed CLAT 2026 syllabus are mentioned in the table below:
+Along with the exam pattern, candidates must be well-versed in the syllabus of CLAT UG 2027.
+The syllabus of CLAT will comprise important topics and subjects that will be covered in the exam.
+The detailed CLAT 2027 syllabus is mentioned in the table below:

 English Language | Grammatical errors and sentence correction, Synonyms & Antonyms, Tenses, Fill in the Blanks, Active & Passive Voice |